maciej-trebacz/DCPU-Bas/README.md

-# DCPU-Bas
+# DCPU-Bas - 0xBASIC language for DCPU-16

 DCPU-Bas is a simple QuickBASIC-like compiler for virtual DCPU in Notch's [0x10c Game](http://www.0x10c.com), written in [Go language](http://golang.org).
 Compiler structure and engine is heavily inspired by [Let's Build a Compiler, by Jack Crenshaw](http://compilers.iecc.com/crenshaw/).

 ## Features